 - Amendment to Change in Personnel Form is required to remove or add personnel to projects under IBC, IACUC or IRB oversight.
 The form outlines training required by the IBC, IACUC and IRB.

 The Principal Investigator is responsible for all individualsl participating in the research project and assures that all personnel receive adequate training to perform all activities safely and proficiently.
 Refer to the web page for Training Required to Participate in Research to determine courses required.

 Refer to the LSUHSC EH&S webpage for additional training specific to labortary activities including shipping chemical or biological materials training.
-Investigators must maintain an inventory of chemicals and biological materials on line with EH&S Web inventory Control [http://172.20.240.20:1568/EXEC ].
+Investigators must maintain an inventory of chemicals and biological materials by accessing the on-line EH&S Biological Inventory Control database (LSUHSC intranet log in required).